 Students and parents will be able to chat with returned study abroad students, ask questions of the Global Education Office staff and discuss program options with non-W&M study abroad companies.

-Over 40 percent of William & Mary undergraduates study abroad during their academic career, last year in 41 countries.
+Over forty percent of William & Mary undergraduate students study abroad during their academic career, last year in 41 countries.
 Molly DeStafney, assistant director for study abroad operations, encourages students and families to think of studying abroad in terms of a student’s overall education rather than as a stand-alone experience.